-All set for Carrick's St Patrick's day parade
+All set for Carrick's St Patrick's Day Parade

 They are appealing to all shops, pubs and hotels along the parade route to decorate their premises adding some extra colour to the festivities and be in with a chance to win the prize for Best Window Display.

 Assembly from 12 noon at the Circular Road for floats and vehicles.
-Marching entries please assemble at the Girls’ School, on the old Dublin Road.
+Marching entries please assemble at Scoil Mhuire on the old Dublin Road.

 Parade entry fees are nominal:- non commercial groups and floats are free.
 Commercial entries are €30 for the first vehicle and €25 for each subsequent entry.
 Chamber members get one free entry.